 Take off immediately all contaminated clothing and simultaneously rinse with neutralizing agent (BUMB, Diphoterine or equivalent neutralizing agent).
 Use complete bottle.
-Continue rinsing under emergency shower for 1 to 2 minutes and continue rinsing under regular shower for 10 minutes with water at 35-36°C. Do not remove clothing if it sticks to the skin.
-Cover wounds with sterile bandage.
+Continue rinsing under emergency shower for 1 to 2 minutes and continue rinsing under regular shower for 10 minutes with water at 35-36°C. Cut clothing; never remove burnt clothing from the wound.
+Do not give any pain medication.
 Consult a doctor/medical service.

-After eve contact:
+After eye contact:

 Rinse cautiously with neutralization agent (BUMB, Diphoterine or equivalent neutralizing agent) for several minutes and continue rinsing with plenty of water during 10 minutes.
-Take victim to an ophthalmologist.
+Consult a doctor/medical service.